 What is Logotherapy?

-And it is where there is the opportunity to acquire awareness, responsibility for what he is doing.
-For me Logotherapy, beyond the fact that I practice it as a therapist, for me it is a philosophy of life.
+And it is where there is the opportunity to acquire awareness, and responsibility for what he is doing.
+For me, Logotherapy is beyond the fact that I practice it as a therapist, for me it is a philosophy of life.

-Precisely because it allows me to have conscience, responsibility from the system, it means I have possibilities, I can choose and because I have the freedom to do it, when I check this and I transfer it to a work field, organization really speaking, there are several factors that must be combined so that I put myself in movement, so that I am happy and so that my sense of life is not only focused on it.
+Precisely because it allows me to have a conscience and responsibility from the system, it means I have possibilities, I can choose and because I have the freedom to do it, when I check this and I transfer it to a work field, the organization really speaking, there are several factors that must be combined so that I put myself in movement so that I am happy and so that my sense of life is not only focused on it.
 I am a consultant who is in charge of filling positions for our clients at a very high executive level.
-If I had that vision every day to work with, I would be drowning and surely I would have thrown in the towel more than a year ago, because I would only be covering and not thinking about the rest.
+If I had that vision every day to work with, I would be drowning and surely I would have thrown in the towel more than a year ago because I would only be covering and not thinking about the rest.

 Sometimes there are few corners left to preserve health and free of contamination and safety.
 I found Querétaro.
 So I moved to Queretaro.
 I left my job because at the beginning I was going back and forth to Mexico City, so I had to make decisions and the truth is my former boss told me it’s time to decide either your job or your family.
 And there was no easier decision, even though I imagined the opposite, but I think when you know completely where the most important thing is, it is easier.

 So I came here without a job.
 I started working as a freelance in consulting, human resources, and diagnostics in different companies.
-And after a few months I started working with someone who later connected me with MBI.
+And after a few months, I started working with someone who later connected me with MBI Talent Group.